Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

-Of course, these constants are unknown in practice, and therefore it would be unwise to claim that we have achieved causal identification using this approach.
-However, we can use Proposition \ref{prop:4} to examine what combination of $(\tau, \delta_0, \delta_1)$ would be required to explain away the observed naive association $\Psitilde$.
-For example, assuming, as in our running example, that $\Psitilde > 0$, then $\tau$ must be at least as large as $1 + \Psitilde/\grave{\mu}_0$ to possibly explain away the observed association -- that is, if $\tau < 1 + \Psitilde/\grave{\mu}_0$, then $\Psi_0 > 0$ under the assumptions of Proposition \ref{prop:4}.
-In the example, we have $\Psitilde = 0.14, \grave{\mu}_0 = 0.02, \grave{\mu}_1 = 0.06$.
-Therefore, unless informative censoring increases risk by at least a factor of $\tau = 7.62$, there is no way to explain the observed naive association of $\Psitilde = 0.14$.
-And, even if $\tau$ could reasonably be as large as that, the proportion of informative censoring in the control group $\delta_0$ has to be at least as large as $\frac{\delta_1\grave{\mu}_1 + \Psitilde/(\tau - 1)}{\grave{\mu}_0}$.
-If we take $\tau = 10$ in the example, then we require $\delta_0 > 0.74 + 3.1\delta_1$, which restricts the amount of informative censoring in the treated group to be essentially nonexistent and in the control group to be nearly universal.
+In our running example, this analysis allows us to conclude that unless informative missingness increases risk by at least a factor of $\tau = 7.12$, there is no way to explain the observed naive association of $\Psitilde = 0.135$.
+And, even if $\tau$ could reasonably be as large as that, the proportion of informative missingness in the control group $\delta_0$ has to be at least as large as $\frac{\delta_1\E[\mu_1(\bX)\pi_1(\bX)] + \Psitilde/(\tau - 1)}{\E[\mu_0(\bX)\pi_0(\bX)]}$ when $\tau \ne 1$.
+If we take $\tau = 10$, then we require $\delta_0 > 0.68 + 3.29\delta_1$, which restricts the amount of informative missingness in the treated group to be very small and in the control group to be nearly universal.
 We plot the regions implied by Proposition \ref{prop:4} in Figure \ref{fig:regions}.
-For a given value of $\tau$, corresponding to one line in Figure \ref{fig:regions}, $(\delta_0, \delta_1)$ must lie in the region to the lower right of the line if informative censoring could possibly explain the observed association.
+For a given value of $\tau$, corresponding to one line in Figure \ref{fig:regions}, $(\delta_0, \delta_1)$ must lie in the region to the lower right of the line if informative missingness could possibly explain the observed association.

-\begin{remark} For simplicity, this sensitivity analysis relies on Assumption \ref{asmpt:known-risk} which assumes that the increased risk due to informative censoring is the same in the treated and control groups.
-This is not required, and one is free to instead assume two different risk ratios $\tau_0, \tau_1$.
-This additional flexibility comes at the expense of a sensitivity analysis that is harder to interpret. \end{remark}
+We again construct this sensitivity analysis to be as simple as possible.
+To this end, this sensitivity analysis relies on Assumption \ref{asmpt:known-risk} which states that the increased risk due to informative missingness is the same in the treated and control groups.
+This is not required, and one may instead assume two different risk ratios $\tau_0, \tau_1$.
+This additional flexibility comes at the expense of a sensitivity analysis that is harder to interpret, and we therefore prefer the former approach.
+Furthermore, we again stress that all of the bounds in preceding sections may be ``inverted'' to make similar statements about what type of informative missingness might explain away the observed association under their stated assumptions.
+However, the analysis proposed in this section may be relatively easier to communicate than others.